Key Takeaways

 Each insurer received a composite score based on the weighted categories below.

-• Affordability (50% of overall score): Affordability reflects how competitively and consistently an insurer prices general liability coverage across all Maryland business profiles studied.
+• Affordability (50%): Reflects how competitively and consistently insurers price general liability coverage across Maryland business profiles.

-• Coverage options (20%): Coverage options reflect how well insurers support common Maryland small business risks and allow for flexibility as businesses grow or change.
+• Coverage options (20%): Evaluates how well insurers address common Maryland small business risks and provide flexibility as operations grow or change.

 Read our full business insurance methodology.